 Scope of subject matter

-A copyright can also protect creative works that are often thought of as protectable under other intellectual property rights.
-To name a few examples, software is sometimes eligible for patent protection; aspects of a website and the original design of a product may be protected by trade dress or even a design patent.
-Each of these may also be protected by a copyright as well.
-Whether a copyright is thought of as a primary level of intellectual property protection or as an additional layer of intellectual property protection, it can be a valuable asset.
+Copyright can also protect creative works that are often thought of as protectable under other intellectual property rights.
+To name a few examples, the software is sometimes eligible for patent protection; aspects of a website and the original design of a product may be protected by trade dress or even a design patent.
+Each of these may also be protected by copyright as well.
+Whether copyright is thought of as a primary level of intellectual property protection or as an additional layer of intellectual property protection, it can be a valuable asset.

 Benefits of Copyright Registration

 As trademark rights begin with use, copyright protections begin with creation.
 However, without federal registration, copyright protection is limited.
 A federal copyright registration permits copyright owners to sue for infringement and to seek enhanced damages and/or an injunction.
 This means that a copyright owner has the ability to prevent others from using, copying, distributing, performing, or displaying a copyrighted work.